GLM-5: How to Run Locally Guide

 ✨ Run in llama.cpp

-Obtain the latest llama.cpp and you MUST install PR 19460 on GitHub here.
+Obtain the latest llama.cpp on GitHub here.
 You can follow the build instructions below as well.
 Change -DGGML_CUDA=ON to -DGGML_CUDA=OFF if you don't have a GPU or just want CPU inference.

 Follow this for general instruction use-cases: